 - Find a club advisor (a NECC staff or faculty member)

-The new club application will be reviewed by the Student Senate.
-Often, the Senate requests a representative of the applying club to attend an open meeting for questions.
-The Senate will vote and if approved the final approval will be given by the Dean of Student Life.
+The New Club Application Forms are reviewed by the SGA.
+Often, the SGA requests a representative of the applying club to attend an open meeting for questions.
+The SGA will vote, and if approved, the final approval is given by the Office of Student Life.
 The first year a club is active it does not receive funding.